-The actual terms of your loan can change between your interest rate, local tax rate, your trade in value, how much you can put down towards a new car and if you are buying a new or used vehicle.
-According to credit bureau Experian, the average new vehicle loan payment is $554 per month, and the average loan payment on a used car is around $391 monthly.
+The actual terms of your loan can change between your interest rate, local tax rate, your trade-in value, how much you can put down towards a new car and if you are buying a new or used vehicle.
+According to the credit bureau Experian, the average new vehicle loan payment is $554 per month, and the average loan payment on a used car is around $391 monthly.

 Regular Auto Maintenance, Insurance, and Yearly Registration

 The loan payment is only one consideration when measuring if it’s cheaper to buy a car or Uber everywhere.
-In addition to paying off the loan, it’s also important to figure out how much you may spend on your vehicle registration and maintaining your car’s optimal performance.
+In addition to paying off the loan, it’s also essential to figure out how much you may spend on your vehicle registration and maintaining your car’s optimal performance.

 Auto maintenance doesn’t just consist of keeping the gas tank full and the car washed.
 Rather, cars need a lot of work to stay on the road, including oil changes, tire changes, and regular work to prevent roadside breakdowns.
 According to AAA, the average cost of driving a car is around $8,469, and varies based on what you actually drive.
-Sedans are cheapest to maintain at $6,354 per year, while pickup trucks can cost over $10,000 per year to keep running right.
+Sedans are cheapest to maintain at $6,354 per year, while pickup trucks can cost over $10,000 annually to keep running right.